rootdraws/district0x-Grant-Farms/README.md

 An Artist [or Community Gardener] looks at BAE, and thinks of a community event that would benefit the $BAEPAY Holders, and then organizes one.

-A community challenge that I will be organizing in February is a Challenge to create a small comic about their avatar, <a href="https://twitter.com/baepaychan">@baepaychan</a>, and use the sales from that NFT Collection to help grow my own $BAEPAY Grant Farm.
+A community challenge that I will be organizing in February is a Challenge to create a small comic about the BAE avatar, <a href="https://twitter.com/baepaychan">@baepaychan</a>, and use the sales from that NFT Collection to help grow my own $BAEPAY Grant Farm.

 This event is designed by a Community Gardener as a challenge that they lead, where they design an NFT Collection meant to be sold via Opensea using $BAEPAY [or any ERC-20 Project Token].